erandafdo94/low-level-design/solid-principles.md

 > One should depend on abstraction instead on concretion

 Abstractions should not depend on details, whereas the details should depend on abstractions.

+Higher level modules should not depend on lower level modules.
+Both should depend on abstraction.

+well everyone knows this.
+This is there "dependency injection" comes from.
+Inversion of control.